-In order to increase resilience, as well as to tackle social isolation and loneliness generally, local communities need to have accessible, local and strong community networks to support the needs of older people where they live.
-Enabling older people to play a role in their communities, developing intergenerational services and events, as well as improving access to community and cultural activities, can support older people to stay active and connected in an age friendly city.
+In order to tackle social isolation and loneliness, local communities need to have accessible, local and strong community networks to support the needs of older people where they live.
+Enabling older people to play a role in their communities, developing intergenerational services and events, as well as improving access to community activities can support older people to stay active and connected in an age friendly city.
 Additionally, it will be important to explore and further develop the potential of digital solutions as a way to reduce social isolation - this includes ensuring that residents have easy access to equipment that is appropriate to their needs as they grow older.